 Chief Executive Officer

-Ron Hulme is the Chief Executive Officer of Bluescape Energy Partners and the Chief Executive Officer of Parallel Resource Partners.
+Ron Hulme is Chief Executive Officer of Bluescape Energy Partners and Chief Executive Officer of Parallel Resource Partners.
 He serves on the Investment Committee, Valuation Committee, and Risk Committee of each firm and oversees relationships with fund investors.
 In addition, he serves as chairman of the board and director of several portfolio companies.

 Hulme earned a bachelor in business administration from the University of Texas, where he graduated first in his class, and a master’s in business administration from the Stanford Graduate School of Business, where he was an Arjay Miller Scholar.
-Hulme is an active board member of several non-profit organizations including Texas Children’s Hospital (Past Chairman), Baylor College of Medicine Texas Children’s Joint Affiliation Board (Past Chairman), the Alley Theatre, the University of Texas Energy Institute, the Advisory Board of the UT McCombs School of Business, The Institute For Sustainable Peace (Past Chairman), Reasoning Mind (Executive Committee), and The Greater Houston Community Foundation.
+Hulme is an active board member of several non-profit organizations including Texas Children’s Hospital (Past Chairman), Baylor College of Medicine Texas Children’s Joint Affiliation Board (Past Chairman), the Alley Theatre (Executive Committee), the University of Texas Energy Institute (Executive committee), the Advisory Board of the UT McCombs School of Business, The Institute For Sustainable Peace (Past Chairman), Reasoning Mind (Executive Committee), and The Greater Houston Community Foundation.